Signal Intelligence Regiment (KONA): Close Range Intelligence Company (NAK)

 Normal direction finding operations for one company called for an average of eight out-stations, spaced 5 to 10 kilometres from each other and parallel to the front of one to several hundred kilometres.
 From HQ to the outstation was 20-30 kilometers.
 Each station was mobile and moved as the fighting moved.
 For communications wire would sometimes be available, but mostly it was wireless.
 A normal days operations used approximately 20 receivers, of different designs and types, according to the frequency range they listened too.
 Antennas were of the usual inverted L type, averaging 60 metres in length, and from 10 to 12 metres high.
 Masts for antennas 8 metres high were always carried, but an effort was always made to find longer masts locally.
 Receivers were powered exclusively by batteries.
 Gasoline driven generators were used to power the transmitters.
-Attached to each platoon was a small evaluation section, consisting of 1-3 evaluators who generally operated out of a captured house or tent near the intercept station with their results being passed to the Evaluation platoon of the company.
+Attached to each platoon was a small evaluation section, consisting of one to three evaluators who generally operated out of a captured house or tent near the intercept station with their results being passed to the Evaluation platoon of the company.
 Only the simplest systems were worked on at the NAK level, with the majority of the intercepts being passed to the NAAS, which studied the intercepts using cryptanalysis and well as for tactical intelligence derivable through traffic analysis.

 Close Range Signal Intelligence Platoons (NAZ)

-Each Close Range Company usually had two or three Close Range Signal Intelligence Platoons (Nachrichten Nahaufklaerungszug) (Abbr.
+Each Close Range Company usually had two or three Close Range Signal Intelligence Platoons (Nachrichten Nahaufklaerungszug) (abbr.
 NAZ), designed to work below the NAK but still at Army Corps level.